Murder of Selena

-Selena Quintanilla Pérez was an American singer who achieved international fame as a member of Selena y Los Dinos and for her subsequent solo career in both Spanish and English.
-Her father and manager, Abraham Quintanilla Jr., appointed Yolanda Saldívar president of Selena's fan club in 1991 after Saldívar had repeatedly asked permission to start one.
-In January 1994, Saldívar was promoted to manager of the singer's boutiques.
-Soon Selena's employees, fashion designer, and cousin began complaining about Saldívar's management style.
-In January 1995, Quintanilla Jr. began receiving telephone calls and letters from angry fans who had sent membership payments and had received nothing in return.
-He began investigating their complaints and found evidence that Saldívar had embezzled $60,000 from the fan club and the boutiques using forged checks.
-After the Quintanilla family confronted her about this, Saldívar fatally shot Selena with a .38 special revolver on the morning of March 31, 1995, at the Days Inn in Corpus Christi, Texas.
-Although the healthcare team tried to revive Selena, she died of hypovolemic shock.
+On the morning of March 31, 1995, the American singer Selena Quintanilla-Pérez was fatally shot at the Days Inn in Corpus Christi, Texas.
+Although paramedics tried to revive Selena, she was pronounced dead of hypovolemic shock at Corpus Christi Memorial Hospital at 1:05 p.m. at age 23.
+The perpetrator, Yolanda Saldívar, was an American nurse and the president of Selena's fan club who was exposed as having embezzled thousands of dollars from the singer's earnings.

-The Latino community was deeply affected by the news of Selena's death; some people traveled thousands of miles to visit her home, boutiques, and the crime scene, while churches with large congregations of Latinos held prayers in her name.
+The Latino community was deeply affected by the news of Selena's death; some people traveled thousands of miles to visit her home, boutiques and the crime scene, while churches with large congregations of Latinos held prayers in her name.
 All major television networks in the United States interrupted their regular programming to break the news.
-The public's reaction to Selena's death was compared to those that followed the deaths of John Lennon, of Kurt Cobain, and of John F. Kennedy.
-Some Americans who were unaware of the singer and her popularity criticized the attention she and her murder received from both the media and the Latino community.
-Radio personality Howard Stern mocked Selena's murder, burial, and her mourners, and criticized her music, playing her songs with gunshots in the background, causing an uproar among the Latino population.
-On April 12, 1995, two weeks after her death, then-Texas governor George W. Bush declared her birthday Selena Day in Texas, offending some Americans because Selena Day that year coincided with Easter.
+The public's reaction to Selena's death was compared to those that followed the deaths of John Lennon, Kurt Cobain and John F. Kennedy.
+Three days following the murder, Selena was buried at Seaside Memorial Park.
+On April 12, then-Texas governor and future President George W. Bush declared her birthday Selena Day in Texas.

-At the time of Selena's death, Tejano music was one of the most popular Latin music subgenres in the United States.
-She was called the "Queen of Tejano music" and became the first Latina artist to have a predominantly Spanish-language album—Dreaming of You (1995)—debut and peak at number one on the US Billboard 200 chart.
+At the time of Selena's death, Tejano music was one of the most popular Latin music subgenres in the U.S. Selena was called the "Queen of Tejano Music" and became the first Latina artist to have a predominantly Spanish-language album—Dreaming of You (1995)—debut and peak at number one on the US Billboard 200 chart.
 After her death, the popularity of Tejano music waned.
-During Saldívar's trial for the murder—called the "trial of the century" and the most important trial for the Latino population—Saldívar said she accidentally shot Selena while attempting suicide.
-Saldívar was found guilty of murder and was sentenced to life imprisonment.
-Jennifer Lopez was cast as Selena in a 1997 biopic film about her life and achieved fame after the film's release.
+During Saldívar's trial for the murder—called the "trial of the century" and the most important trial for the Latino population, Saldívar said she accidentally shot Selena while attempting suicide, but the jury disbelieved her; she was found guilty of murder and given a sentence of 30 years to life imprisonment.
+She has been denied parole since becoming eligible in 2025.